Financial Services Act 2021

 Overview

-This bill amends the Financial Services and Markets Act 2000 and related legislation.
-Key changes include introducing a duty of care for financial services providers towards consumers, regulating interest rates for "mortgage prisoners," and clarifying the application of the Consumer Credit Act 1974 to certain credit activities.
-It also makes adjustments regarding data retention under market abuse regulations and the provision of cash, and incorporates considerations of the 2050 carbon target.
+This bill amends the Financial Services and Markets Act 2000 and other related legislation.
+Key changes include introducing a duty of care for financial service providers towards consumers, protecting mortgage prisoners from excessive interest rates, and clarifying regulations around payment services and the provision of cash.
+The bill also makes adjustments to data retention rules and incorporates considerations of the 2050 carbon target into financial regulations.

 Description